CostaCiruela/SpaceHey-CrapFix/README.md

 - Same method.
 Install "[AddRecentblogButton.user.js](https://github.com/CostaCiruela/SpaceHey-CrapFix/raw/main/AddRecentblogButton.user.js)".
 You can also copy the code from the file and add it manually.

+# SpaceHey - Hide layout (aka.
+SpaceBye)
+UserScript that can hide most of custom CSS, i.e. layouts.

+### How
+- Just CSS rules, mainly.
+Most of CSS and HTML the user puts in "About Me" should be hidden.
+This includes (but not limited to) custom cursor, snowflakes, pfp animations or custom shapes, custom backgrounds, custom color, and custom overlays.
+Not sure about embeds or audio files.
+NOTE: This script will not prevent the loading of any extra resources (be it the css itself or images).
+The CSS itself will be loaded successfully, and then this script will be applied (it has a two second delay).
+Why?
+Simple, this is not a content blocker but simply a hider.
+The user custom css must load successfully before it can be hidden or it may fail.

+### Why
+- No sad backstory here, this was just a test.
+I know this is like a blasphemy against the entire profile custom stuff.
+I will not add any specific button or function within the website itself to enable or disable this, so you must handle it from your userscript manager.

+### Install

+- Same method.
+Install "[spacebye_hidecss.user.js](https://github.com/CostaCiruela/SpaceHey-CrapFix/raw/main/spacebye_hidecss.user.js)".
+You can also copy the code from the file and add it manually.

 ## ⚠Extra notes